d-marquina/CoppeliaSim-Stubs-Generator/README.md

 This package provides type definitions for the CoppeliaSim ZMQ Remote API, with current support for **Python** (`.pyi` stubs) and **TypeScript** (`.d.ts` definitions).
 Its main purpose is to enable robust autocompletion and static type analysis in modern IDEs (like PyCharm, VS Code, etc.), improving developer experience and code quality.

 The package achieves this in two ways:
 1. It includes pre-generated stub files that work out-of-the-box with a recent version of CoppeliaSim.
+The Python stubs are installed with the package, while other language definitions are available in the source repository.
 2. It provides a command-line tool to allow users to easily regenerate these definitions based on their specific, running version of CoppeliaSim.

 This package bundles and uses three utility scripts from the official CoppeliaSim installation (`get_raw_calltips.py`, `get_constants.py`, and `get_constants.lua`), which can be originally found in `CoppeliaSimFolder/programming/zmqRemoteApi/tools`.
 These scripts are used by the `update-coppeliasim-stubs` command to query the simulator's API.